nrj111/Kavach/README.md

    - Or, click the Chrome menu, hover over **More Tools**, then select **Extensions**.
 2. Enable Developer Mode by clicking the toggle switch next to **Developer mode**.
 3. Click the **Load unpacked** button and select the `chrome` directory.
-4. (Optional): Click the Extensions menu puzzle button in the address bar and then click the **Pin** button next to the *Pattern Highlighter* to keep its icon permanently displayed.
+4. (Optional): Click the Extensions menu puzzle button in the address bar and then click the **Pin** button next to the *Kavch* to keep its icon permanently displayed.

 ### Edge
 1. Go to the Extensions page by entering `edge://extensions` in a new tab.